mraath/marty-mix/content/OE Frangular Work/OE-513 Outstanding.md

 - [ ] UpdateAssetsConfigurationGroup: This method still uses proxies - replace
 - [x] Spinners ✅ 2024-08-08
 - [ ] Languaging
+- [ ] Languaging doesnt always change, eg. to En / Pig
 - [ ] Grid Ordering / Sort
 - [ ] Timeout issues on API calls
 - [ ] Activate menu for prod & UAT (MUCH **LATER**)
-- [ ] Add in SelectionCriteria
+- [x] Add in SelectionCriteria ✅ 2024-10-02
 	- AllowedOrigins: "https://mixconfigfrangularui.mixdevelopment.com", "https://mixconfigfrangularapi.mixdevelopment.com",
+- [ ] Authentication and Authorisation
 	- [ ] Only show these actions when the user has access
 	- [ ] Only show other actions when the user has
 	- [ ] Permissions and Authentication logic for loading Orgs, Groups, Sites, Assets has not been added.
 Is it OK to do this at a later stage?

 ### PO questions - OLD